No. 33 Squadron RAF: Second World War (1939–1945)

-It was withdrawn from the desert fighting in January 1941, in order to help resist the Italian invasion of Greece.
+The squadron withdrawn from desert fighting in January 1941, in order to help resist the Italian invasion of Greece.
 From 12 March, Pat Pattle, the leading Commonwealth flying ace, was in command until he was killed in action on 20 April.
 The squadron was involved in heavy fighting following the German intervention, and had to be withdrawn to Crete on 27 April.
-Due to continuing heavy losses, the squadron had to amalgamate with No. 80 Squadron RAF and the ground personnel fought hand-to-hand with German paratroopers to protect the airfield.
-The remnants of 33 Squadron retired to Egypt by the end of May after the Battle of Crete.
-The Squadron returned to support the Army in the Western Desert, including at the Battle of El Alamein, trading its Hurricanes for Supermarine Spitfires in December 1943.
+Due to continuing heavy losses, the squadron had to amalgamate with No. 80 Squadron and the ground personnel fought hand-to-hand with German paratroopers to protect the airfield.
+The remnants of No. 33 Squadron retired to Egypt by the end of May after the Battle of Crete.
+The squadron returned to support the army in the Western Desert, including at the Battle of El Alamein, trading its Hurricanes for Supermarine Spitfires in December 1943.

-Returning to the UK in 1944 for Operation Overlord (the Allied invasion of Normandy), the squadron flew the Spitfire IX F from RAF Lympne in Air Defence of Great Britain, though under the operational control of RAF Second Tactical Air Force (2nd TAF).
+Returning to the UK in 1944 for the Allied invasion of Normandy (Operation Overlord), the squadron flew the Spitfire IX F from RAF Lympne as part of Air Defence of Great Britain, though under the operational control of RAF Second Tactical Air Force (2nd TAF).
 It flew fighter support on D-Day (6 June 1944), then moved to France with 2nd TAF in October 1944, when it concentrated on ground-attack operations.
-It re-equipped with the Hawker Tempest in December, returning to action from Gilze-Rijen in February 1945, flying fighter sweeps in North West Europe.
+It re-equipped with the Hawker Tempest in December, returning to action from Gilze-Rijen, Netherlands in February 1945, flying fighter sweeps in North West Europe.
 The squadron remained in Germany until 1949.

-Post War operations
+Post War operations (1946–1990s)

-From 1949 to 1970, 33 Squadron spent much of its time in the Far East, based at Kai Tak, Hong Kong, until sent to Kuala Lumpur in Malaya, flying their Tempests in ground attack missions against Communist guerrillas during the Malayan Emergency.
+From 1949 to 1970, No. 33 Squadron spent much of its time in the Far East, based at Kai Tak, Hong Kong, until sent to Kuala Lumpur in Malaya, flying their Tempests in ground attack missions against Communist guerrillas during the Malayan Emergency.
 It re-equipped with twin-engined de Havilland Hornets in 1951, disbanding in March 1955, having flown 6,150 sorties during its stay in Malaya.